-One thing is for certain if you expect to write a competitive offer in the San Francisco market: Get fully preapproved for a loan before you start hitting the open house circuit.
+One thing is for certain if you expect to write a competitive offer in the San Francisco market: Get fully preapproved for a loan before you start seeing properties.

 Prospective buyers would traditionally chat with a lender rep, get an idea as to what they could afford based on basic financial details and then submit all the financials after getting into contract.